Archive A Parents’ Guide to Dangers of Social Media for Kids

 Explain the Risks of Social Media to Kid

-Now that you know the dangers of social media for kids and how to avoid them, you need to have a discussion with your child.
-Talk to them about social media’s safety, privacy, and security risks.
-Tell them not to accept friend and message requests from people they don’t know.
-Explain to them that dangerous people might approach them to abuse them or steal their data.
+When having the conversation, explain to them that dangerous people might approach them to abuse them or steal their data.
 Ask them to be careful about the content they share with their contacts.
-Warn them against sharing content or data that could be used against them by cyberbullies.
+Warn them against sharing content or data that could be used against them by cyber bullies.
 Moreover, demand they moderate their screen time on social media.

 Suggest Kids Social Media to Your Kid

-Since children under 13 should not be allowed on conventional social media, developers have created particular social media for younger kids.
+Since children under 13 years should not be allowed on conventional social media, developers have created particular social media for younger kids.
 These platforms apply certain restrictions and have stricter guidelines for sharing content.
 On some of these platforms, moderators check each post before publishing.

 Although most of them allow kids of all ages to join, some are only limited to kids below 13.
 Nonetheless, adults _except for parents_ are not allowed on these platforms (they verify users’ ages).
 In ‘Are there Safe Social Media for Kids?’ we have introduced five safe social media for kids.

 Teach Your Kid How to Use Social Media Positively